 Part of being healthy is being able to actually move your body around without getting winded after a few steps.
-Maybe you can run a mile, lift some heavy things without straining your back, take part in a dance/yoga/boxing class, or even just lift and play with you kids.
+Maybe you can run a mile, lift some heavy things without straining your back, take part in a dance/yoga/boxing class, or lift and play with you kids.

 4. You don’t suffer from chronic food cravings or binging/restrictive cycles.

 Food cravings are often a sign of imbalances in the physical and/or emotional body and when you suffer from them it’s your body’s way of telling you that there is something you need to work on.